 - You can also use the resin glue as stitches and glue the skin around the wound together to stop the bleeding.

 You can collect pine resin and carry it in your survival bag for later use, just make sure you don’t store it near a heat source.

-A multi-purpose shovel it’s recommended for your survival bag because it can make a huge difference when you are stranded in the wild for a long period of time.
+A multi-purpose shovel it’s recommended for your survival bag because it can make a huge difference when you are stranded in the wild for an extended period of time.
 A tool that can make your life easier and helps you complete survival task faster is an item you want in your survival bag.
 The models that are on the market today are really incredible.
-There are some models like the one from the link that have everything incorporated, from a flashlight to a knife and even a pair of sturdy pliers.
+There are some models like the one from the link that has everything incorporated, from a flashlight to a knife and even a pair of sturdy pliers.
 It’s definitely an item on my wish list.
 A multi-purpose shovel can be used for various tasks:

 - You can dig holes much faster than you would do it with a knife.

 - You can use the saw to cut lumber.

 - Use it for self-defense or offensive actions.

 - You can use it for building up a shelter and any other projects you might think off.

 And the best part is that a tool like this has many other tools incorporated, so you don’t have to buy additional items for your survival bag.
 It’s truly an incredible tool and you should check it out.